tcollins6049/bluetooth_hive_connect/docs/Modals.md

 * Green -- Value pulled directly from Pi
 * Red -- Nan reading pulled from Pi
 * Yellow -- Nan reading pulled from Pi but value was interpolated based on surrounding points.
+Also displays nan count (including interpolated values) and failure count (3 or more nan readings in a row).